- Cormac Weldon has almost 20 years’ experience of investing in the US and has the support of a US team that has recently been enhanced

-Weldon has the support of a good-quality team of investors around him too, with six dedicated US analysts at his disposal.
+Weldon has the support of a good-quality team of investors around him too, with five dedicated US analysts at his disposal.
 Many of the team moved across from Threadneedle to join Artemis at the same time as Weldon, so they’ve worked together for a long time.
 They all follow the same investment process and are specialists in their respective sectors.

 Weldon looks to invest in companies that he thinks have a 2:1 ratio of upside potential versus downside risk from the current market price.
 He does this by identifying what really drives the company.
-His team then spend time modelling what could happen to their profitability and growth over time, as they are likely to have the greatest impact on its valuation in the future.
+His team then spend time modelling what could happen to its profitability and growth over time, as they are likely to have the greatest impact on its valuation in the future.
 He then builds the portfolio with these ratios in mind, with the companies where upside potential significantly outweighs the downside risk likely to justify larger position sizes in the fund.